When Do Law Firms Need Translation Services for Legal Documents?

 5. Compliance with the Foreign Corrupt Practices Act (FCPA)

-A professional translation company can accurately translate a law firm’s practices in different languages to prevent misinterpretation.
+A professional translation company can accurately translate a law firm’s practices into different languages to prevent misinterpretation.

 6. Localization of Legal Documents